 Deadline: Monday September 19, 2016

 Need money?
 A bursary is a grant made to a student where the main selection criteria is financial need.
 Students must also have a minimum cumulative grade point average of 2.00 (C).
 These bursaries are meant to assist students in the Winter and Spring terms.
-NOTE: This application is for the current session only.
-The Spring/Summer session application form will be available mid-March.Deadline: Tuesday January 31, 2017 - Winter term & Wednesday May 31, 2017 - Spring/Summer session
+NOTE: The Spring/Summer session application form will be available mid-March.Deadlines: Tuesday January 31, 2017 - Winter term & Wednesday May 31, 2017 - Spring/Summer session

 Other Awards Available for Application